Medroxyprogesterone is used to treat abnormal vaginal bleeding (due to hormonal imbalance) and absence of menstruation.

 - recent heart attack

-- known, suspected or a history of breast cancer
+- known, suspected, or a history of breast cancer (unless being treated for this disease)

 - unexplained or unusual vaginal bleeding

-Do not take Medroxyprogesterone if you are pregnant or planning to have a baby soon.
+Do not take this medicine if you are pregnant or planning to have a baby soon.
 If you become pregnant while being treated with this medicine, alert your doctor immediately.
 Medroxyprogesterone may cause harm to your unborn child.
-You must use proven birth control methods while taking this medicine.

 Inform your doctor if you have the following conditions: